Parihar07/Software-Architecture-with-Cpp-2E/Chapter19/customer/README.md

 In the build directory, run `cmake --build . --target docker` to build the Docker image and run the app from `docker/compose.yaml` with Compose.

+Read instructions regarding Development Containers in the file `../containers/docker/README.md` to build an executable file for Linux on macOS and Windows.

 ### Troubleshooting